PatGroot275/super-duper-system-jarfilecreation/README.md

 - Change this to: "new ImageIcon(Main.class.getResource("/src/images/image1.png"))"
 - Your code will not work with this change but this is vital for the .jar file creation

-Directions:
+# Directions:
 - Create a fork of this repository by clicking the 'Fork' button in the upper right-hand corner
 - Delete the PhotoViewerAssignment...

-## TO VIEW THE EXAMPLE STRUCTURE PROPERLY, CLICK EDIT AND VIEW THIS IN THE EDITOR
+# New Example Structure:
-New Example Structure:
+### TO VIEW THE EXAMPLE STRUCTURE PROPERLY, CLICK EDIT AND VIEW THIS IN THE EDITOR
 e:/VSC Workspace/super-duper-system-jarfilecreation-main/
 ├── .github/
 │   └── workflows/